SciAps/android-manifest/README.md

 1. Log in if necessary and then Paste your clipboard into the Key box
 2. Type Ubuntu AOSP into the Title box
 3. Click *Add SSH key*
-4. Logout and Login again
+4. Restart your Ubuntu VM

 ### Initialize and repo sync the SciAps fork of the Android 4.2.2 Firmware
 ```bash